nicholasjgreen/kafka-to-hbase/README.md

 ## Run full local stack

 A full local stack can be run using the provided Dockerfile and Docker Compose configuration.
-The Dockerfile uses a multi-stage build so no pre-compilation is required.
+The Dockerfile uses a multi-stage build so no pre-compilation isrequired.

     docker-compose up --build -d
-    docker-compose run --rm kafka2hbase bin/kafka2hbase

 The environment can be completely removed.

     docker-compose down

+## Run integration tests

+Integration tests can be executed inside a Docker container to make use of the Kafka and Hbase instances running in the local stack.
+The integration tests are written in Groovy and use the Spock testing framework.

+    docker-compose up --build -d
+    docker-compose run --rm integration ./gradlew integration

+## Getting logs

+The services are listed in the `docker-compose.yaml` file and logs can be retrieved for all services, or for a subset.

+    docker-compose logs hbase

+The logs can be followed so new lines are automatically shown.

+    docker-compose logs -f hbase

+## Getting an HBase shell

+To access the HBase shell it's necessary to use a Docker container.
+This can be run as a separate container.